Direct Stream Digital: Development

-Many music companies that specialize in Super Audio CD products therefore use DSD encoding.
+Music companies that specialize in Super Audio CD products therefore use DSD encoding.
 A number of independent record labels have also worked directly with Sony to focus on DSD products or the DSD recording process.

 DMP Digital Music Products was an early user of the SACD digital audio format.
-In 1997 their release Alto by Joe Beck & Ali Ryerson was the first commercial recording captured with Sony's Direct Stream Digital recording technology.
+In 1997 their release Alto by Joe Beck & Ali Ryerson was the first commercial recording captured with Sony's DSD recording technology.
 The label's Just Jobim by Manfredo Fest in 1998 was the first project captured with the new Meitner DSD conversion technology.
 In 2000, DMP released the world's first multi-channel SACD—Sacred Feast by Gaudeamus.

 The majority of Telarc International Corporation's releases were on (generally hybrid) SACD, and are DSD recordings.
 Telarc often worked with early audiophile company Soundstream, and re-released many of its original Soundstream recordings in SACD format.
-Soundstream, which made the first digital recording in the United States, recorded in 16 bit PCM at a sample rate of 50 kHz via its own proprietary digital recorder.
+Soundstream, which made the first digital recording in the United States, recorded in 16-bit PCM at a sample rate of 50 kHz via its own proprietary digital recorder.
 This 50 kHz PCM format was converted to DSD for release on Telarc SACD.

-The record label Mobile Fidelity had engineers who decided to adopt the Super Audio CD over the DVD-Audio disc as a high resolution digital format after listening tests and technical evaluations.
+The record label Mobile Fidelity had engineers who decided to adopt the SACD over the DVD-Audio disc as a favored high-resolution digital format after listening tests and technical evaluations.
 On the label's Hybrid SACD releases, the SACD layer is a direct DSD recording of the analog master tape, while the CD layer is a digital down conversion of the DSD, with Super Bit Mapping applied.
-Post-2001, CD-only are sourced from DSD, but omit the SACD layer.
+Post-2001, CD-only releases are sourced from DSD, but omit the SACD layer.

 In 2007, Blue Coast Records was founded in California for the purpose of recording and releasing music recorded with the DSD format, primarily focusing on jazz and acoustic artists.

 On August 28, 2013, the Acoustic Sounds label launched SuperHiRez.com (now defunct), which sold mainstream albums from major record labels that were produced with Direct Stream Digital or PCM audio formats.
-On September 4, 2013, Acoustic Sounds announced an agreement with Sony Music Entertainment to provide the company's new digital download service with albums that have been produced or remastered in Direct Stream Digital format.
+On September 4, 2013, Acoustic Sounds announced an agreement with Sony Music Entertainment to provide the company's new digital download service with albums that have been produced or remastered in DSD format.

 The format is used on albums such as Pop, Songs & Death in 2009, and the remastered The Rolling Stones album Their Satanic Majesties Request in 2002.

-Labels that specialize in direct to DSD recording ("Pure DSD"), with no assistance from analog tape or PCM/DSP mixing/effects include Channel Classics, Hunnia and Eudora records.